 “The result will be a collapse in faith in the cloud as an amazing business panacea, which might last for two or three years.
 But eventually, digital moderates will be able to persuade their CEOs, CFOs and CISOs that, actually, better business analysis and hybrid cloud environments can and will give them the outcomes that they originally expected.”

 Day stressed that any collapse in faith will not mean that organisations will return to pre-cloud environments, only that they will rein in sharply and take stock before adjusting their infrastructures and applications to meet better-analysed needs.
 “It’ll be an awkward and uncomfortable trough for those who advocated ‘full cloud’,” he said.
-“But, because every organisation will then adjust on its own timescale, it will constitute an opportunity for the likes of 6point6, which can help them to recover.
+“But, because every organisation will then adjust on its own timescale, it will constitute an opportunity, which can help them to recover.
 Meantime, we’re focused on giving our customers the right, sometimes tough advice now, ensuring they take a steady approach to the cloud with proper analysis and execution.”

 The Hype Cycle™ is a branded graphical presentation, developed and used by research, advisory and information technology firm Gartner, for representing the maturity, adoption and social application of specific technologies.
 The hype cycle provides a graphical and conceptual presentation of the maturity of emerging technologies through five phases: technology trigger, peak of inflated expectations, trough of disillusionment, slope of enlightenment, and the plateau of productivity.